 Again, do your research to make sure you are using the right keywords, long-tail keywords, and variations to get your links in front of the right people at the lowest cost-per-click.

-This is where your SaaS marketing strategy needs to look at PPC vs SEO, meaning your SEO efforts should partially be in support of achieving top rankings for your top performing PPC keywords or phrases.
+This is where your B2B SaaS marketing strategy 2023 needs to look at PPC vs SEO, meaning your SEO efforts should partially be in support of achieving top rankings for your top-performing PPC keywords or phrases.

 Also, pay attention to your ad quality score.
 Most SaaS companies throw up some ads and a few landing pages, then wonder why they pay so much money on PPC keywords that have the highest level of buyer intent.

 No in-house team member will be able to do this effectively, as they are wearing many hats within your SaaS organization.
-Ideally, this is a place where your SaaS platform should look to hiring SaaS marketing agencies who only focuses on conversion rate optimization.
+This is a place where your SaaS platform should look to hire SaaS marketing agencies that only focus on conversion rate optimization.

-If your SaaS company is not offering a compelling value proposition to potential customers, those ads may not perform as well as you would like and they will sign-up on your competitors platform.
+If your SaaS company is not offering a compelling value proposition to potential customers, those ads may not perform as well as you would like and they will sign-up on your competitor's platforms.

 5. Leverage SaaS Review Sites

-Therefore, you want to be sure your solution is well represented on those sites.
-If this hasn’t been part of your SaaS growth strategy yet to grow faster, you will want to review the top websites like Capterra or G2 Crowd featured below to ensure you are listed and well-represented.
+Therefore, you want to be sure your solution is represented on those sites.
+If this hasn’t been part of your SaaS growth strategy you will want to review the top websites like Capterra or G2 Crowd featured below to ensure you are listed and well-represented.

 6. Incentivize Referrals

 You would be surprised at what SaaS customers would do for a free month of service, including referring a friend or colleague.
-SaaS marketing is similar to all other marketing in one way, referrals are one of the most effective ways to reach new customers.
+Best SaaS branding help tactics are similar to other marketing in one way, referrals are the most effective ways to reach new customers.

 7. Make SaaS Sign-Ups Easy